Gaviraghi-Luca/CSE-210/README.md

-# Cycle
+# Final
-Cycle is a game where the players try to cut each other off using cycles that leave a trail behind them.
+Final is a game where the player pushes outside the display area other objects.

 ## Getting Started
 ---